fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

 Instead of specifying a font from scratch you can do so in relation to a reference font, given by the name of the resource preceded by a caret.
-The primary fonts to reference are "View.DefaultFont", "View.MonoFont", and "View.SerifFont".
-These are (or should be) specified with appropriate family lists for a sans-serif, monospace, and serif font respectively.
+The primary fonts to reference are "View.DefaultFont", "View.LabelFont", "View.MonoFont", and "View.SerifFont".
+These are (or should be) specified with appropriate family lists for a sans-serif, "unicode", monospace, and serif font respectively.
 They also specify a reference font size, which is 12 points by default.
+The label "unicode" font is typically used in cases where extended or obscure unicode characters are directly displayed (most often as glyph slot labels in the FontView window).

 To copy the exact specification of a different font you can just include the reference name, as in "^View.DefaultFont".
 To override the size, weight or